About The App

 My name is George and I begin reading from scratch:

-Phonics first, then whole language combined in one catch.
-Kids learn to read, write and spell from the word go with games and animations that invite reading flow.
+Phonemic analysis and phonics go first, in one catch.
+Kids learn to read, write and spell from the word go,

-There’s ample repetition to reinforce skills, and consistent practice so that the mind fills, with literacy knowledge – state of the art – and reading achievement – the essential part.
+with fun games and stories that keep engagement in flow.
+There’s ample repetition to reinforce skills, with decodable words, so that learning builds literacy knowledge – state of the art, and ultimately, reading comprehension – the essential part.

-I want your kids to learn the best way they can, hence, the method is based on a scientific plan.
-It’s also current and cool and, offered for free, so get the app now, for their first learning spree.
+I want your kids to learn the best way they can, so the method is based on the reading science plan.
+It’s current and cool and, offered for free, because fluent reading is a right, a basic liberty.
+So get the app now, for their first fun learning spree.

 It all started with… my human mum, Jennifer.
-She’s endorsed as a cognitive, developmental, and child and adolescent counselling psychologist, and she’s a registered teacher of English literature, and a Special Education teacher (literacy).
+She has been endorsed as a cognitive, developmental, and child and adolescent counselling psychologist, and a registered teacher of English literature, and a Special Education teacher (literacy).
 She actually began her teaching and counselling career in the mixed-race slums of Johannesburg and Soweto, South Africa.

 Jennifer has spent her career working in literacy and counselling.
-She currently mentors refugee kids in a school in the Western suburbs of Sydney, and she teaches post-graduate psychology students about human development and how to work with children and teenagers whether it’s learning to calm down or to read.
+She mentored refugee kids in a school in the Western suburbs of Sydney, and she taught post-graduate psychology students about human development and how to work with children and teenagers whether it’s learning to calm down or to read.

 Jennifer’s one of the most qualified people to write a reading app.
 For her Ph.D. in cognitive psychology she studied memory and learning, with a research focus on how children learn to read.
 The degree tied her different career strands together, because children who don’t acquire good reading skills tend to have social, emotional and academic challenges.
 Consequently, they often miss out on life’s opportunities.